xebia/essentials/hurt-often.md

 ---

 layout: card
 category: collaboration

 ---

 If it hurts, do it more often

 ---

-<p>If any particular task, such as deployment to production, takes
-      inordinate effort, force yourself to streamline the process.</p>
+If any particular task, such as deployment to production, takes inordinate effort, force yourself to streamline the process.

 ---

 ### Motivation